martinctc/blog/_posts/2025-04-11-describe-gpx-files-with-ellmer.md

 ### Step 3: Customizing the Prompt

 The `gen_description()` function uses a default prompt to generate the title and description.
-If you'd like to customize the output, you can use the `prompt` argument to supply your own prompt to the function.
+If you'd like to tailor the output, you can use the `prompt` argument to supply your own prompt to the function.
 The template prompt, which is used as default, is stored in `desc_prompt.md` file included in the `{gpxtoolbox}` package.
 This allows you to tailor the tone and style of the generated text to your preferences.

 ### Step 4: Visualizing the route